jlapeyre/Symata.jl/README.md

 ### IJulia Notebooks

-A few very brief tutorial notebooks are in [the example directory](examples/).
-The development version of `Symata` is required to use these notebooks.
-Switch to the development version with `Pkg.checkout("Symata")`.
-(Later, you can return to the latest versioned branch with `Pkg.free("Symata")`.)
+A few brief tutorial notebooks are in [the example directory](examples/).
 The typeset math will look better in the IJulia notebook, which renders it with higher quality than github does.

 ### Installing